MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 Save customers' responses in a bot conversation to variables and reuse them later in the conversation.
 Or, use variables to create logical expressions that dynamically route the customer down different conversation paths.

-For example, save a customer's name in a variable called `UserName` and the bot can address the customer by name as the conversation continues.
+For example, save a customer's name in a variable called `UserName`, and the bot can address the customer by name as the conversation continues.

-You can also pass variables to [Power Automate](advanced-flow.md) and [Bot Framework skills](/azure/bot-service/bot-builder-skills-overview) as input parameters, and save the output results from those actions.
+You can also pass variables to [Power Automate](advanced-flow.md) and [Bot Framework skills](/azure/bot-service/bot-builder-skills-overview) as input parameters and save the output results from those actions.

 ## Variable types

 A variable is associated with a **type**.
-The type determines what values the variable can contain and the operators that you can use when you construct a logical expression with the corresponding variable.
+The type determines what values the variable can contain and the operators you can use when you construct a logical expression with the corresponding variable.

 <!-- best viewed without wordwrap -->
 | Type     | Description                                                                                                           |